 Diahann Carroll portrayed "Clara".
 This was the singer and actresses second feature film and her first was "Carmen Jones".
 Carroll became a popular television star with shows like "Julia", 1968 through 1971, and co-starring on the original "Dynasty" from 1984 through 1987.

 Above Diahann Carroll and Pearl Bailey.
-Once again the audience does not get to hear singer Diahana Carroll's voice.
-Which was dubbed by Loulie Jean Norman a coloratura soprano.
+Once again the audience does not get to hear singer Diahann Carroll's voice.
+Which was dubbed by Loulie Jean Norman a coloratura soprano, below.

 Then there was a dancer in her first on-screen role named Nichelle Nichols.
 Who was 7 years from first portraying "Lieutenant Uhura" in a television show called "Star Trek".